-EU countries turn to Africa in bid to replace Russian gas
+Europe turns to Africa in bid to replace Russian natural gas

 The platform liquefied its first gas on Oct.
 2, according to Africa Energy, and the first shipment is expected to depart for Europe in mid-October.

-Chinedu Asadu in Abuja, Nigeria; Aya Batrawy in Dubai, United Arab Emirates; Samy Magdy in Cairo; Andrew Meldrum in Johannesburg; and Colleen Barry in Milan contributed to this report.
+AP reporters Chinedu Asadu in Abuja, Nigeria; Aya Batrawy in Dubai, United Arab Emirates; Samy Magdy in Cairo; Andrew Meldrum in Johannesburg; and Colleen Barry in Milan contributed.